Skip to the content

 2. Explore a scientific model to illustrate the origin of the universe

-• The Expanding Universe can be modelled with rubber band and balloon resources.
-H9-Modeling_Expanding_Universe has exercise bands that can be used in place of multiple rubber bands.
+- The Expanding Universe can be modelled with elastic and balloon resources.
 Cosmic Times also has a raisin bread model.

 3. Interpret data to compare the Earth with other planets and moons in the solar system, with respect to properties including mass, gravity, size, and composition.